Thasushigamer/Thasushigamer/README.md

 - 👋🏻I am Thasushigamer.
 - 🧑🏻‍💻I am developer of FexOs.inc
 -   here are codes to create cryptocurrencies,
--   and to create an operating systems.
+-   to create an operating systems
+-   and cybersecurity